 Resolving Cases in EDP Courts

-The defendant may have a viable affirmative defense such as an alibi, self-defense, etc. or there may be legal procedural issues on which the parties disagree such as the statute of limitations.
+The defendant may have a viable affirmative defense, such as an alibi or self-defense, or there may be legal procedural issues on which the parties disagree, such as the statute of limitations.

 In these cases, a preliminary hearing, discussed elsewhere in our lengthy article on that subject, is the appropriate mechanism to narrow the scope of disagreement about the facts and resolve any pretrial legal issues.
 These issues include suppression or the statute of limitations on which the parties will not agree without litigation and testimony by witnesses.

-In cases where the facts are not in dispute and the severity of the crime does not prohibit settlement, early disposition court is a useful vehicle for giving the parties time to negotiate a settlement which may take months to iron out.
+In cases where the facts are not in dispute and the severity of the crime does not prohibit settlement, an early disposition court is a useful vehicle for giving the parties time to negotiate a settlement, which may take months to iron out.

-Issues which are commonly addressed in the early disposition process are the possibility of a reduced offense, such as a misdemeanor, the terms of probation which will be imposed on the defendant, and critically the amount of victim restitution.
+Issues commonly addressed in the early disposition process include the possibility of a reduced offense, such as a misdemeanor, the terms of probation that will be imposed on the defendant, and, critically, the amount of victim restitution.

-In many so-called white collar crimes, such as frauds or embezzlements, the only issue in dispute is the proper calculation of victim restitution.
+In many so-called white-collar crimes, such as fraud or embezzlement, the only issue in dispute is the proper calculation of victim restitution.

 Common EDP Resolution on a Felony Case

-One common resolution to a felony case which is often worked out in the early disposition process is a conditional plea.
-In this mechanism, a defendant enters an initial guilty or no contest to a more serious felony offense and then completes some amount of affirmative obligations.
+One common resolution to a felony case often worked out in the early disposition process, is a conditional plea.
+In this mechanism, a defendant enters an initial guilty or no contest plea to a more serious felony offense and then completes some affirmative obligations.

 Sentencing is continued.
 These obligations could include community service, community labor, payment of victim restitution, completion of an educational class, or others.

-If the defendant succeeds, and remains arrest free for a period of time usually between 12 and 18 months, the defendant is permitted to withdraw their felony plea and instead receive a reduced offense, usually a misdemeanor.
+Suppose the defendant succeeds and remains arrest-free for a period of time, usually between 12 and 18 months.
+In that case, the defendant is permitted to withdraw their felony plea and instead receive a reduced offense, usually a misdemeanor.

 Because a defendant is not convicted under California law until they are sentenced, a conditional plea provides a substantial benefit.